 No creditor or business is required to send consumer credit information to the credit reporting agencies.
 Most large lenders and credit card issuers report regularly.
 However, it’s less likely that smaller financial institutions take this extra step.
 Or, they might only report to one or two agencies.

-Then again, some companies may not report your positive payments each month.
-They only let the credit bureaus know if you’ve missed a payment.
+Then again, some creditors may not report your positive payments each month.
+They may only let the credit bureau know if you’ve missed a payment.

 If you apply for financing while rebuilding your credit, ask your lender or creditor whether they report to all three credit reporting agencies to ensure you’ll improve all three credit scores.

-Credit reporting agencies collect data from participating lenders and creditors, then report the information back to financial institutions on the overall credit history of credit applicants.
+Credit bureaus collect data from participating lenders and creditors, then report the information back to financial institutions on the overall credit history of credit applicants.
 Too many negative items on your credit reports can result in a low credit score.

 You could then either be denied new credit accounts altogether or be subject to a higher interest rate and lower credit line.
 This can make borrowing money costly.